- Submitting Contributed Paper Abstracts (Questions 1–13)

 Times New Roman, 10-point font, and Symbol font for symbols are the recommended fonts.

 9. Should I choose to be considered for the Research Section Award?

 Every year, the MLA Research Section gives out several awards recognizing those paper and poster presenters whose work demonstrates high-quality research.
 All submitters are required to either select a type of research or designate that their presentation is not research.
 Those who select any type of research will be considered for the Research Awards judging process.
 Please check your submission to ensure that you have selected the type of research that best represents your work.
 For help in selecting the type of research, please see the “Inventory of Research Methods for Librarianship and Informatics ,” published in the January 2004 issue of the Journal of the Medical Library Association and available on PubMed Central .

 10. How will my paper abstract be evaluated?

 The author block and any other identifying information will be removed from your abstract to create a blinded abstract.
 The blinded abstract will be grouped with others in selected section program themes and sent to the appropriate program planners or their designees for review.
 The reviewers will evaluate the blinded abstracts based on the following criteria:

 - organization and clarity of presentation

-- relevance to the field and annual meeting theme
+- relevance to health sciences librarianship and the meeting theme

 11. I have an idea I want to share with colleagues, but it does not fit with any of the section program themes.
 What can I do?